neonmik/Wave-Machine-Firmware/README.md

     - Add hardware controls for:
         - Factory Reset
-        - Setting BPM

     - Improve ADSR code:
-        - Make the code more portable:- currently the calculations for ADSR times are done in the synth module, but would be good to move them into the ADSR module.
-I need global controls, but to be able to trigger phases of each voice seperately.
+        - Try to make the code more portable - currently the calculations for envelope times are done in the controling code to allow for multicore use, but check to see if it can be done in other ways.

     - Improve Mod code:
         - Try making it Poly - I think the sample rate can be reduced by 8 (6kHz) and that should allow every voice to have its own poly Mod.
 Would probably need a reset for when notes are released, so that you can really hear the difference.
         - Add a tempo sync function.
         - Add ADSR... this could be implemented by initalising an ADSR class in the mod code applying to the final mod output, then include that in Note_Priority.
 This can be MOD::Attack() in the note on section and MOD::Release() in the note off, controlled by an "if (notes_active)" statment and a counter for how many voice are currently active.
         - Add a ramp down feature when switching between destinations - could be difficult.

     - Improve Filter code:
+        - Check ADSR setup in Filter - Seems to not update Sustain, might need to retrigger DECAY if sustain is changed, this should make it recalculate sustain level.
-        - Improve modulation inputs for controls.
+        - Improve modulation inputs.
-        - Add a switch for direction of envelope (like the Modulation setup with different types of filter selecting differing paths for the output)

-    - Arp code:
+    - Improve Arp code:
-        - Add a setting for note length within the Arp -    currently plays note for a beat, then a beat rest, then another and so on.
+        - Add a setting for Mono/Poly Filter
-                                                            I find this more musical, but I believe most synths dont have this?
         - Add a setting for patterns - so that its not just straight Quarter/Sixteenth notes etc. Think 90's/00's timberland synths
-        - Add a swing setting.
+        - Feature: Add a swing feature.
         - Re-add chord arp - will work great with patterns too.
         - Add proper Latch feature that can work on a time based chord played type thing - I.e. you chould play two notes and then a few mills later play 5 notes and the original two notes would clear and it would hold the 5 new notes, and so on. might need some sort of time out feature.
         - Keep Hold function (for sustain pedal CC64) but make sure it can clear any notes that arent playing when released
         - With Hold/Latch engaged (only):- If you play a 2 octave C7, followed by a 2 oct Dm7, fine, but if you then play another 2 octave C7, the note organised gets confused.
 Something to do with the return on double notes I believe... mayeb move the reorganizing to the end of the Note Priority update loop.

+    Improve Note Handling:
+        - Add Mono Mode - selectable at start up.

         - Add Portomento Mode: Should be added form the note-handling script (adding a portomento flag via the priority script, and having a new note, but dont clear old note freq in the message?) then a portamento time control, which then slides the note freq from old to new.
             - check out yoshimi github
             if (porto) {
                 if (!aligned) {
                     if (oldfreq > newfreq) oldfreq -= (portamento_inc/2); // remember pitch is logarthimic
                     else oldfreq += portamento_inc;
                     if (oldfreq == newfreq) {
                         algined = true;
                         oldfreq = newfreq;
                     }
                 }
             }

-    - Add Mono Mode - selectable at start up.

-    - Long button functions (Pages/Shift, LFO/?, Arp/?, Preset/Save) - chosen functions.

     - Start-up settings (MIDI channel, other funtions?)

     - Firmware upgrade procedure (hold reset button and connect to PC/Mac, drag and drop firmware) - Need to have a different name come up

 Changelog: